vipeller/aio_gp_test/README.md

 <details>
 <summary>Click to expand/collapse the steps</summary>

-#### 1. Create an Eventstream in Microsoft Fabric
+#### 1. Create an Eventhouse and Eventstream in Microsoft Fabric
-Set up an Eventstream destination to receive telemetry using the *[Microsoft Fabric UI](./doc/CREATE_EVENTSTREAM.md)*.
+Set up an Eventhouse and Eventstream destination to receive telemetry using the *[Microsoft Fabric UI](./doc/CREATE_EVENTSTREAM.md)*.

 > ⚡ **Fast-Track:** Run the following script to automate Eventstream creation.
 >
 > This script:
-> - Creates a Fabric Eventstream.
+> - Creates a Fabric Eventhouse and Eventstream.
 > - Saves source credentials to `./creds/dtb_hub_cred.json`.
 >
 >```bash